Mind Stuff — The Next Frontier in your Yoga Practice

 There are some different theories about how we get biophotons, one is through digestion processes — which might be connected to “light in food”.
 Another theory is that we absorb these biophotons from the sun through our skin, eyes/pineal gland, and from food we eat.

 Plants also collect these biophotons, when you eat fresh vegetables from your garden they are loaded with biophotons, once those vegetables are in the fridge the “light” in them or biophotons start to fade.
 The longer the vegetables is out of the sunlight the less “light” it carries.
+A head of lettuce shipped across the country will have a lot less biophotons than one from your garden or a local farmer.
 Another reason to eat local fresh organic produce!

-Taken from this study in PubMed: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4267444/ : He (Fritz-Albert Popp (1938- ), German biophysicist and cancer radiotherapist) concluded that biophotons appear to communicate with all the cells of the body instantaneously in a synchronous wave of informational energy (Popp et al. 1988).
+I enjoyed reading these studies in PubMed, I have copied and pasted part of the study here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4267444/ : He (Fritz-Albert Popp (1938- ), German biophysicist and cancer radiotherapist) concluded that biophotons appear to communicate with all the cells of the body instantaneously in a synchronous wave of informational energy (Popp et al. 1988).
 Overall, there is a relatively large amount of literature about DNA and its ability to create photons in a coherent state (Laager 2008; Conference 2013).

 Another excerpt from a study in PubMed: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5433113/ By Division of Yoga and Physical Sciences, Swami Vivekananda